briankarlsayen/job-scrapper/README.md

 - show the jobs that I can apply to

 TODOS
-[ ] further filter by checking the job post requirements
+[x] further filter by checking the job post requirements
---- [ ] pass the requirements and nice to the nlp filter
+--- [x] pass the requirements and nice to the nlp filter
---- [ ] create a csv file, add requirements, requirement score(12/14), failed requirement(seo,java,php), nice to haves, nth score, failed nth, status(passed or failed)
+--- [x] create a csv file, add requirements, requirement score(12/14), failed requirement(seo,java,php), nice to haves, nth score, failed nth, status(passed or failed)

-BUG
-[ ] linkedin access scroll bottom to full content

-importants: [requirement, preferred experience, preferred qualification, for this role you will need, qualification, what we ask of you, ]

-- strong/p
-- has ul's

-others: [nice to have,]

-TODO --------------> i need data!

 [x] create a file containing all requirements, have it separated but maintain it in one txt file [x] expand skills.json (ex. react, reactjs, react.js) [x] update filter by job title, remove language filter